 Callbacks¶

-A valuable component of logging and monitoring is the use of task callbacks to act upon changes in state of a given DAG or task, or across all tasks in a given DAG.
-For example, you may wish to alert when certain tasks have failed, or invoke a callback when your DAG succeeds.
+A valuable component of logging and monitoring is the use of task callbacks to act upon changes in state of a given Dag or task, or across all tasks in a given Dag.
+For example, you may wish to alert when certain tasks have failed, or invoke a callback when your Dag succeeds.

 There are three different places where callbacks can be defined.

-Callbacks set in the DAG definition will be applied at the DAG level.
+Callbacks set in the Dag definition will be applied at the Dag level.

 Using